releasetools/cli/README.md

 # Or check individual modules
 rt git::internal_check_deps

-# you can also check the final install location
+# You can also check the install location
 rt base::install_location
 # /Users/user/.local/share/releasetools/bash/vX.Y.Z/releasetools.bash
 ```

-You can now use the provided tools.

 ### Customizations

-Several customizations can be applied prior to running the install script:
+Several customizations can be applied prior to installation:

 1\.
 The location where the tools will be installed: